 She asked me to relax and stop being timid before i could even greet her.
 Normally i have a number of poker faces lined up before i get to associate with people I’m not familiar with.
-My serious/confident face was already off before i could get into character (such a party popper).
+My serious/confident face was already off before i could get into character (

 I took it upon myself to check whether I’ve been down playing my anxiety with these faces as well as ignoring my thigh vibration situation (has happened many times….i thought it was thing 😂) and the test came out positive, in summary people I’ve been living in denial.